microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 within your project (either manually downloaded, or via a tool such as [TSD](http://definitelytyped.org/tsd/) or [typings](https://github.com/typings/typings)).

-Note: The auto-acquisition feature currently only works in Salsa running within Visual Studio "15" and is not available in VS Code yet.

 ### Compiling JavaScript down-level
 One of the key features TypeScript provides is the ability to use the latest JavaScript